We’ve gained a good understanding of assignment as a tool in modeling, as well

 such equations.

-Assuming we are given an initial value for , we could try to model this system using the procedure
+Assuming we are given an initial value for , we could try to model

-(define (solve f y0 dt) (define y (integral dy y0 dt)) (define dy (stream-map f y)) y)
+(define(solve f y0 dt)(define y (integral dy y0 dt))(define dy (stream-map f y))

-This procedure does not work, because in the first line of solve
+This procedure does not work, because in the first line of solve the

-requires that the input dy
+call to integral requires that the input dy be defined, which

-does not happen until the second line of solve
+does not happen until the second line of solve.

 On the other hand, the intent of our definition does make sense, because we

-can, in principle, begin to generate the y
+can, in principle, begin to generate the y stream without knowing

-and many other stream operations have
+dy.
+Indeed, integral and many other stream operations have

-, in that we can generate part
+properties similar to those of cons-stream, in that we can generate part

 of the answer given only partial information about the arguments.
 For

-, the first element of the output stream is the specified
+integral, the first element of the output stream is the specified

-.
+initial-value.
 Thus, we can generate the first element of the output

-stream without evaluating the integrand dy
+stream without evaluating the integrand dy.
+Once we know the first

-in the second line of solve
+element of y, the stream-map in the second line of solve

-produce the next element of y
+produce the next element of y, and so on.

-To take advantage of this idea, we will redefine integral
+To take advantage of this idea, we will redefine integral to expect the

-integrand stream to be a
+integrand stream to be a delayed argument.
+Integral will

-the integrand to be evaluated only when it is required to generate
+force the integrand to be evaluated only when it is required to generate

 more than the first element of the output stream:

-Now we can implement our solve
+Now we can implement our solve procedure by delaying the evaluation of

-in the definition of y
+dy in the definition of y:199

-(define (solve f y0 dt) (define y (integral (delay dy) y0 dt)) (define dy (stream-map f y)) y)
+(define(solve f y0 dt)(define y (integral (delay dy) y0 dt))(define dy (stream-map f y))

-In general, every caller of integral
+In general, every caller of integral must now delay the integrand

 argument.
-We can demonstrate that the solve
+We can demonstrate that the solve procedure works by

 approximating by computing the value at of the